 In working with NSF, the use of Research. gov is preferred.

 Fastlane, a predecessor to Grants.gov, is being phased out.
 Read more about the transition to Research.gov.

 Most other federal sponsors use Grants.gov for their proposals.

 - ORSP advises against using Grants.gov for proposals to NSF

-**Beginning, March 26, 2018, new users will be able to register directly through Research.gov.
-Existing users in Fastlane will be migrated to the new system through a simple, one-time operation when signing in to FastLane or Research.gov after the new functionality is released.***
+New users are able to register directly through Research.gov.
+Existing users in FastLane will be migrated to the new system through a simple, one-time operation when signing in to FastLane or Research.gov.

 The National Science Foundation (NSF) Proposal & Award Policies & Procedures Guide (PAPPG) (NSF) is updated each year.

 A version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 23-1) is now available.

 The new PAPPG will be effective for proposals submitted or due on or after January 30, 2023.
 Significant changes are detailed in this announcement.